tealefristoe/ebird-photo-gallery/README.md

 ## Updating a User's List

 Follow the instructions for creating a new user, but just replace the user's old `life_list.csv` and `photo_list.csv`.

+## Updating All Lists

+If you made a change that requires updating all user's lists, visit `http://localhost:3000/api/processLists?user=all`.